 About Sarah Flack

-Sarah has a diverse background in sustainable agriculture, which includes both on-farm and academic experience.
+Sarah Flack is a consultant specializing in providing practical information on grass based and organic livestock production to farmers, organizations, institutions and individuals.
+She has a diverse background in sustainable agriculture, which includes both on-farm and academic experience.
 She is nationally known for her public speaking, workshops, books and numerous articles on a range of agricultural topics.

 When she is not traveling, Sarah lives in northern Vermont on her off-grid (photovoltaic) small farm.
 Sarah is grateful to live in a community which values great locally grown food and where she can be surrounded by cows grazing on beautiful pastures.